bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_posts/2025-06-20-Pollution, Populations, and the Role of Mathematical Modelling.md

 - uptake by organisms,
 - release from dead organisms,
-- natural decay or removal (via \( h \)),
+- natural decay or removal (via $$ h $$),
-- and external input \( u(t) \), such as industrial pollution.
+- and external input $$ u(t) $$, such as industrial pollution.

 ### Why These Equations Matter

 These equations help identify critical thresholds.
-For example, if the external input \( u(t) \) exceeds a certain value, the population cannot survive.
+For example, if the external input $$ u(t)$$ exceeds a certain value, the population cannot survive.
 But if it stays below that threshold, the population may persist.
 This is formalised in the paper through conditions for persistence and extinction based on parameter values.

-The model also shows how increasing the clean-up rate \( h \) or reducing \( u(t) \) can shift the system from extinction to persistence.
+The model also shows how increasing the clean-up rate $ h $ or reducing $$ u(t) $$ can shift the system from extinction to persistence.
 This is not just theoretical—it provides a quantitative basis for environmental policy.

 ### Incomplete H-function and Pollution Diffusion